 North Carolina Automobile Collision Attorneys

-If you or a loved one have been injured due to the negligence of another driver, you deserve to have an experienced attorney in your corner.
-Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex automobile collision cases.
+When it comes to personal injury, you deserve to have an experienced attorney in your corner.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has dedicated years to getting the most for his clients.

-All personal injury matters will be handled on a contingency basis.
-You can contact our firm at (919).526.0450.
-Email inquiries may be sent to email@example.com.
+All personal injury matters are handled on a contingency basis.
+You can contact our firm by phone at (919).526.0450 or email at firstname.lastname@example.org.